Ted Rall: Dismissal from the Los Angeles Times

-In July 2015, the Los Angeles Times released a "note to readers" stating that Rall had been dropped from the paper because of allegations that he had lied about a police encounter in 2001.
+In July 2015, the Los Angeles Times released a "note to readers" stating that Rall had been dropped from the paper because of allegations that he had recently lied about a 2001 encounter with the police.
 The Los Angeles Police Department (LAPD) claimed that Rall misrepresented the encounter in a May 2015 opinion blog post he wrote about enforcement of jaywalking laws in Los Angeles.

 LAPD Chief Charlie Beck, whom Rall had repeatedly mocked in his cartoons for the LA Times, provided a copy of an audio recording of the encounter (the location of the original microcassette, and whether it still exists, remains unknown) that the LA Times found to "raise serious questions about the accuracy of Rall's blog post".
 Rall stood by his version of the incident.
 Another version of the recording, which Rall posted online after having it restored by sound engineers, included sounds of bystanders talking.
 One person is heard saying "you need to take off the handcuffs."

 The Association of American Editorial Cartoonists issued a statement calling for an independent investigation of the tape.
 On August 19, the LA Times issued a lengthy statement reaffirming its claim that Rall's original blog post "did not meet its standards".
 In it, they reported they had the audio recording investigated by two audio and video forensics experts and it still did not support Rall's version of the event.

 Lawsuit against the Los Angeles Times

 In March 2016, Rall filed suit against the Los Angeles Times for defamation of character and wrongful termination; in June 2017, the judge in the case dismissed claims against four individuals for defamation and intentional infliction of emotional distress; claims against the former and current LA Times corporate ownership remain.
 Rall appealed the lower-court dismissal to the California Court of Appeals.
 On January 17, 2019, the Court of Appeals published an opinion affirming the dismissal.
-However, in April 2019 the California Supreme Court accepted Rall's Petition for review, which continues the case's appeal process.
+However, in April 2019 the California Supreme Court accepted Rall's petition for review, which continues the case's appeal process.
 In September 2019, the California Supreme Court returned the case to the California Court of Appeals for review in light of its decision in Wilson v.
 Cable News Network, Inc. (2019) 7 Cal.
 5th 871 (Wilson).
 On December 18, 2019, the California Court of Appeals again affirmed the trial court's orders dismissing Rall's claims.